CamiloSteenen/smart-host/README.md

 environment variables.
 By default the app listens on ``127.0.0.1`` and port ``8000``.

+Once the server is running open ``http://127.0.0.1:8000/chat`` in your browser to view the minimal chat interface.

 ### Environment Variables

 * ``HOST`` - network interface Uvicorn binds to (default ``127.0.0.1``)